Rosmi2508/CityFlo-Bus-Service-Analytics/README.md

 ## Exploratory Data Analysis (EDA)

-Exploratory Data Analysis was performed on the cleaned dataset to understand the main patterns in revenue, trip demand, fare, delays, occupancy, customer ratings, and service performance.
+The cleaned dataset was analyzed to understand patterns in trip demand, revenue, fare, delays, occupancy, customer ratings, and service performance.

-The analysis was divided into the following parts:

 ### Univariate Analysis

-Individual numerical and categorical variables were studied separately.

-- Numerical variables such as age, distance, fare, delay, occupancy, and net revenue were analyzed using histograms, box plots, and summary statistics.
+Individual variables were examined using histograms, box plots, summary statistics, frequency counts, and categorical charts.
+Numerical features such as age, distance, fare, delay, occupancy, and net revenue were analyzed along with categories such as city, bus type, and trip status.
-- Mean, median, mode, standard deviation, skewness, and kurtosis were calculated to understand the distribution of numerical variables.
-- Categorical variables such as city, bus type, and trip status were analyzed using frequency counts and charts.

 ### Bivariate Analysis

-Relationships between two variables were examined to understand how different factors were connected.
+Relationships between two variables were studied using:

-The analysis included:

 - Fare vs Distance
 - Fare by Bus Type
 - Average Rating by City
 - Trip Status by City

-A scatter plot and Pearson correlation were used to study the relationship between trip distance and fare.

 ### Multivariate Analysis

-Multiple variables were analyzed together to identify broader patterns and relationships.
+Multiple variables were analyzed together using pair plots, correlation heatmaps, city and bus-type comparisons, and city-wise delay distributions.

-The analysis included:

-- Pair plots across numerical variables
-- Correlation heatmap
-- Fare comparison across cities and bus types
-- Delay distribution across different cities

-These analyses helped identify relationships between revenue, fare, distance, delays, occupancy, and service categories.

 ### Statistical Analysis

-Statistical tests were also performed to check whether selected relationships were statistically significant.
+Statistical tests were performed to validate selected relationships:

-The following tests were used:

 - Pearson Correlation — Distance and Fare
 - Independent t-test — Peak Hour and Trip Delay
 - One-Way ANOVA — Bus Type and Fare